2019 Ford Focus spy shots

-A prototype for the next-generation Ford Focus has been spotted for the first time.
+A prototype for the next-generation Ford Focus has been spotted again.

-Earlier shots showed a test mule but the latest tester is wearing the body of the production model due out in 2018.
+Our earliest shots showed a test mule but the latest testers are wearing the body of the production model due out in 2018.
 The car should arrive as a 2019 model.

-From modifications seen on earlier test mules, we know that the redesigned Focus will be a slightly longer and wider than the current model.

-Apart from this there isn’t a whole lot of info on the next Focus, however.
-We expect the formula to be the same, with the car once again coming in hatchback, sedan and wagon body styles.
+We also have a shot of the interior which looks to be very different to the interior of the current Focus.
+Dominating the cabin is the infotainment system's display screen located at the top of the dashboard's center stack.

 2019 Ford Focus spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo